manuelbcd/go-openproject/README.md

 ## Thanks

-Thank you very much Andy Grunwald for the inspiration
+Thank you very much [Andy Grunwald](https://github.com/andygrunwald) for the idea and your base code.